Funding and payments

 An STM is the amount of training required for a learner to achieve 120 credits (or equivalent) on the NZQF in an approved training programme.
 There is no annual Consumer Price Index adjustment.

-The funding rate (GST exclusive) for a single STM for each type of New Zealand Apprenticeship and training is noted in the table below:
+The funding rate (GST exclusive) for a single STM for New Zealand Apprenticeships and industry trainees is noted in the tables below:

 |New Zealand Apprenticeship||$5,200.00 for a New Zealand Apprenticeship arranged by an ITO; or $4,680.00 for a New Zealand Apprenticeship training arranged by a direct funding scheme organisation.|